 Simple enough for kids of any age to help with

 This dessert is a simple one that most kids could help with at some level.
 Anyway, we had a great time and they turned out perfect!
 You could also leave the lemon curd out of the recipe and use the cream cheese filling from my Gluten Free Raspberry Lemon Tart recipe instead.
 The gluten free shortbread crust was the exact amount to fill the Wilton Tartlet Pan with 12 mini cups, but you could use a 8 inch tart pan and that is beautiful too.
 This is one of my favorite crusts for fruit tarts or other tarts.
 Hope you like them!

 ~Laura and Maddie

 (updated August 2022)

 Maddie and Laura’s Mini Tartlets in Gluten Free Shortbread Crusts

-2 Tablespoons of organic cane sugar or granulated sugar
+- 2 Tablespoons organic cane sugar or granulated sugar

-4 Tablespoons of chilled butter, cut up into small pieces
+- 4 Tablespoons chilled butter cut up into small pieces

-3/4 cup of all purpose 1 for 1 gluten free flour (I use Bob’s Red Mill Gluten Free 1 to 1 Baking Flour)
+- 3/4 cup all purpose 1 for 1 gluten free flour (I use Bob's Red Mill Gluten Free 1 to 1 Baking Flour)

 - Combine ingredients in the bowl of a Kitchen Aide mixer, or use a large bowl and a hand mixer.
 You may also choose to mix by hand, cutting in the butter with a pastry cutter or two knives, slicing across the butter pieces until there are no pieces remaining that are bigger than peas.
 If using a mixer, combine all the ingredients on low speed, then increase to medium low and mix until texture appears crumbly and no large pieces of butter are remaining.
 Use your hands to press the butter in with the flour to make the dough start to stick together.